FZoltanI/originalroleplay/README.md

 Feel free to browse and use the mod as you like.

 > [!CAUTION]
-> **Don't fall for scams, don't pay for the mod, as this is the original mod, which is now publicly and freely available to everyone!**
+> **Don't fall for scams, don't pay for the gamemode, as this is the original gamemode, which is now publicly and freely available to everyone!**